What is Towson University’s smoking policy?

 The university does not own the sidewalks and streets that border its campus.
 For example, on Towson’s campus, the sidewalks on York Road, Burke Avenue, Towsontown Boulevard, Osler Drive and Cross Campus Drive are not Towson University property.
 Everything within these streets is university property and is covered by the smoke-free policy.
 Additionally, all Towson University property surrounding the Centre for the Arts, the Towson Center, and the General Services building is covered by the smoke-free policy.

-Is Unitas Stadium smoke-free?
+Are Unitas Stadium and SECU Arena smoke-free?

 Are university parking ramps, parking structures, bus shelters and parking lots smoke-free?